 Highlights: WAN Virtualization

 WAN virtualization can be defined as the abstraction of physical network resources into virtual entities, allowing for more flexible and efficient network management.
 By separating the control plane from the data plane, WAN virtualization enables the centralized management and orchestration of network resources, regardless of their physical locations.
-This not only simplifies network administration but also paves the way for enhanced scalability and agility.
+This simplifies network administration and paves the way for enhanced scalability and agility.

 WAN virtualization optimizes network performance by intelligently routing traffic and dynamically adjusting network resources based on real-time conditions.
 This ensures that critical applications receive the necessary bandwidth and quality of service, resulting in improved user experience and productivity.